-Join LGBTQ+-focused online communities like TrevorSpace, providing safe spaces for discussions and support.
-Platforms like TrevorSpace can help you engage with supportive friends and allies; feeling safe and understood in at least one online space is associated with lower suicide risk and lower rates of recent anxiety for all LGBTQ+ young people, and for LGBTQ+ young people of color in particular.
-Connect with other LGBTQ+ young people of color in particular.
-Connect with other LGBTQ+ young people and trained professionals through moderated chat platforms like Q Chat Space, or connect with local PFLAG chapters.
+Join LGBTQ-focused online communities like TrevorSpace, providing safe spaces for discussions and support.
+Platforms like TrevorSpace can help you engage with supportive friends and allies; feeling safe and understood in at least one online space is associated with lower suicide risk and lower rates of recent anxiety for all LGBTQ young people, and for LGBTQ young people of color in particular.
+Connect with other LGBTQ young people and trained professionals through moderated chat platforms like Q Chat Space, or connect with local PFLAG chapters.